 Date: 11 May 2018

 The beginning of the Vladimir Putin’s new presidential term may mean a shift in the Kremlin’s policy.
-Swearing-in was of technical, rather than “tsarist” nature and in his speech Putin focused on domestic matters, problems of ordinary people and ambitions of Russian development – but no longer military or geopolitical.
-Issues of international politics were almost skipped and accents of hostility towards other countries were also avoided.
-Such an inauguration in addition to the decree from May 7 and predicted composition of government, but also surprisingly less aggressive character of the Victory Day suggest, that Putin will aim to improve relations with the West – for now, it is possible only in the case of European countries, mainly Germany.
+Swearing-in was of technical, rather than “tsarist” nature and in his speech, Mr Putin focused on domestic matters, problems of ordinary people and ambitions of Russian development but he did not mention any military or geopolitical issues.
+Also questions of international policy were almost skipped and accents of hostility towards other countries were avoided.
+In addition to the decree published on May 7 and predicted composition of the government (not to mention less aggressive character of the Victory Day), such an inauguration suggests that Mr Putin will aim to improve relations with the West, which it is possible now only in the case of European countries, mainly Germany.

 Vladimir Putin was sworn in on May 7 during the ceremony in the Grand Kremlin Palace, former residence of Tsars.
 His short speech included sentences which should be well received both by liberals and conservatives.
 Putin promised to defend sovereignty and power status of Russia, but at the same time promising a technological change.
 Despite previous expectations, the ceremony was not of “imperial” nature.
 It was quite the opposite, technical, short, with people in the street and guests at the Kremlin were less tensed than six years ago.
 A traditional banquet at the Kremlin was also abandoned.
 It was just an ordinary presidential inauguration, not a kind of tsar enthronisation – but a “sacral” element was still present, however, it was not so visible.
 President took part in a prayer serviced by the Patriarch Cyril at the Kremlin.